- I’m receiving an error saying that many pages are empty, but my images are on the page. Will the page be printed empty?

 - Command+Control+Shift+4, then space, then click a window: takes a screenshot of a window as specified by the hovering snapshot cursor, and saves that capture to the clipboard for pasting

-The images in the software appear pixilated and not crisp
+- The images appear pixilated and not crisp

 The images that show within the software are representations of your images and this is to help the software run smoothly on older PCs.
 If you are happy with your images out of the software and when it is selected within the software you can see a green smiley face on the toolbar, this means it will be a high quality print at that size.